-Shaimak is the edge of the world.
-It was a strategic point in the Great Game when the British Empire and Russia vied for control of Central Asia.
-From Shaimak you can see into China, into the narrow Wakhan Corridor of Afghanistan and into the Hindu Kush Mountains of Northern Pakistan.
+Shaimak is the edge of the world, once a strategic point in the Great Game when the British Empire and Russia vied for control of Central Asia.
+From Shaimak you can see into China, into the narrow Wakhan Corridor of Afghanistan, and into the Hindu Kush Mountains of Northern Pakistan.

 Now that the Great Game has settled, Shaimak is mostly a village comprised of mostly Kyrgyz families, whose white stone and blue-trimmer homes are loomed over by craggy Ak Tash.

 The track does continue southwards to the settlement of Kyzylrabot, but it’s quite common for the military to deny access to Kyzylrabot.

 Hiking In The Eastern Pamir